mnanchev/terraform-aws-cost-explorer-monthly-billing-report/README.md

  - CW event rule to trigger lambda function
  - Lambda to generate the report, save it to S3 and send it via SES

-## Terraform
-Version of the code for the module 0.11.xx

 ## Change log
 1. Version 1.00 - Initial version